Finiteness properties of affine difference algebraic groups: Introduction

 In contrast to the situation in differential algebra, difference algebraic groups have long played no role at all in difference algebra.
 The author can only speculate why.
-Maybe because the traditional definition of a difference variety, which involves a so--called universal system of difference fields (see \cite[Chapter 4]{Cohn:difference}) is not really suitable for studying groups.
-(For each difference field in the universal system one obtains a group structure but the difference variety itself does not carry a group structure.)
+One reason might be that the traditional definition of a difference variety (see \cite[Chapter 4]{Cohn:difference}) is not practical for studying groups.